MaryanGelle/Productivity/readme.md

 - If the user fails to fill out any required field, an error message appears, prompting them to correct the input before submission.

-Real-time feedback is provided, guiding the user to correct any issues as they fill out the form.
+Real-time feedback is provided, guiding user to correct any issues as they fill out the form.

 <div align="center">
   <img src="assets\readme-images\signupvalidation.png" style="background-color:     black" alt="Horizon Photo">